-1. The minutes of each meeting of a committee shall Minutes of combe distributed to all its members and submitted to the mittee meetings committee for its approval at its next meeting.

-2. Unless the committee decides otherwise, only adopted reports and statements prepared on the responsibility of the chairman shall be made public.
+- The minutes of each meeting of a committee shall be distributed to all its members and submitted to the committee for its approval at its next meeting. - 2.
+Unless the committee decides otherwise, only adopted reports and statements prepared on the responsibility of the chairman shall be made public.